Kreator: Phantom Antichrist and Gods of Violence (2010–2017)

 Kreator signed with Nuclear Blast in early 2010, before embarking on a North American tour in March to celebrate their 25th anniversary.
-A European tour with Exodus, Death Angel and Suicidal Angels, called "Thrashfest", took place in late 2010.
-On 1 June 2012, they released their thirteenth studio album, titled Phantom Antichrist.
-Kreator co-headlined a 23 date North American tour that fall with Nuclear Blast labelmates Accept.
-Entitled the Teutonic Terror Attack 2012 Tour, they were supported by Finland's Swallow the Sun.
+A European tour with Exodus, Death Angel and Suicidal Angels, entitled Thrashfest, took place in late 2010.
+On 1 June 2012, they released their thirteenth studio album, Phantom Antichrist.
+Kreator co-headlined a 23-date North American tour that fall with Nuclear Blast labelmates Accept.
+Entitled the Teutonic Terror Attack 2012 tour, they were supported by Finland's Swallow the Sun.
 Kreator performed alongside Suidakra in Bangalore on 16 June 2012.

 Kreator released a music video for "Civilization Collapse" on 28 November 2012.

 In a November 2013 interview, Mille Petrozza stated that Kreator would begin work on their fourteenth studio album after the Phantom Antichrist tour for a 2016 release.
 However, Petrozza said that the album would not be released until 2017.
-On 30 August that year, they released a two-disc live album called Dying Alive.
+On 30 August that year, they released a double live album called Dying Alive.
 It contained 24 tracks recorded at Turbinehalle in Oberhausen, Germany.
 On 14 October 2016, it was announced that Kreator's fourteenth studio album would be called Gods of Violence, and it was released on 27 January 2017.
 A music video for the album's title track was released on 18 November 2016.
 Gods of Violence received generally positive reviews, and was their first album to reach number one on the German charts.
 To promote the album, Kreator embarked on a headlining European tour in February and March 2017, with support from Sepultura, Soilwork and Aborted, and co-headlined the Decibel Magazine tour with Obituary in March and April.
 In late April, the band announced an Australian tour with Vader, which took place in September.
-They embarked on two tours in 2018: one in Europe with Decapitated and Dagoba in January, followed by a co-headlining U.S. tour with Sabaton in February and March.
+They embarked on two tours in 2018: one in Europe with Decapitated and Dagoba in January, followed by a co-headlining North American tour with Sabaton in February and March.